rickballard/CoCiviumBackUp/legacy/Civium/projects/opename/opename_Project_Plan_c1_20250726.md

 # Opename Project Plan
 **Project Abbreviation:** ON
-**Civium Alignment Status:** c1 (initial planning)
+**CoCivium Alignment Status:** c1 (initial planning)
 **Status:** Active Planning

 ---

 ## [1] Summary

 Opename is a meritocratic, avatar-mediated voting and deliberation system.
 It is designed to allow both anonymous and pseudonymous users to engage in high-trust debates, collaboratively edit strategy proposals, and vote on issue-focused questions.
-Opename complements the Civium framework by offering structured, AI-assisted decision-making workflows that improve over time based on historical context, user function-tags, and congruence metrics.
+Opename complements the CoCivium framework by offering structured, AI-assisted decision-making workflows that improve over time based on historical context, user function-tags, and congruence metrics.

 ---